Mississippi police department using shelter to build relationships, get dogs adopted

 “It makes it so much more personal, instead of it's just their job,” she said.

-Though others like Chase Coleman believed more needed to be done to change the community’s apprehension toward police officers.
+Others, like Chase Coleman, believed more needed to be done to change the community’s apprehension toward police officers.

 “I think it has potential to see them in a better light,” Coleman said.
 “I think it takes time for anything in the community, but I think it's a good start doing this.”